EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

     -
 ### tools.array.or_nan

 Logical function "or" for NaNs.
 Package: Util.array Description: Logical function "or" for NaNs.
-This function is similar to "or" logical function, but NaNs are regarded as no
+This function is similar to "or" logical function, but NaNs are regarded as no information using the following logical table: